May 18, 2022

-In this article, you'll learn affiliate marketing tricks on how to promote on YouTube, and make money using YouTube Ads.
+In this article, you'll learn affiliate marketing tricks on how to promote products on the video platform using ads, and how to make money using YouTube.

 We talked a little bit about YouTube videos in one of our previous articles, How to Use Social Media for Affiliate Marketing, but getting into YouTube Ads setup requires learning about all the available types of ads.

 There are four types of ads on YouTube:

 Skippable in-stream ads play before or in the middle of watching a YouTube video and users can skip the ads after five seconds.

 Non-skippable ads are beneficial for advertisers who want to keep users watching until the end.
 Advertisers pay by impression for these types of ads (per 1,000 views, for example).

 Discovery ads are similar to the ads on Google’s search results pages.
 They show up among organic search results and send people to the video page or channel.

 Non-video ads are best for advertisers on a smaller budget.
 They show at the sidebar on the right (when watching a video on a desktop) or on top of the video in the form of a banner.

 Now let’s have a look at how to set up a YouTube Ads campaign.